kcp-dev/kcp/docs/content/concepts/terminology.md

 this terminology before proceeding.

 !!! note
     Some terms might get changed as the project develops.
-This document will be kept up to date with all relevant changes, while additional details and history of changes will be covered by respective design documents.
+This document will be kept up to date with all the relevant changes, while additional details and the history of changes will be covered by the respective design documents.

 ## `kcp` server